 The brain can’t tell the difference between a real experience and a vividly imagined one, especially one as vividly experienced as a lucid dream.
 As such, under the right circumstances, these dreams can become positive turning points for various problems in your life.

 The main strategy is to approach your night sleep with the intention of having a lucid dream.
 You need methods to become aware you’re in a dream in order to take control.
 Let’s dive into them.

 With everything that’s happening while dreaming, our brains have problems keeping everything coherent and consistent.
 One of the things that may get messed up are watches and clocks.
 Frequently, you may look at a clock in a dream and see that it’s pointing at a certain time just like normal life.
 But if you look away for a second, then back at it again, the time will likely have changed in a weird way, or perhaps the hands will spin out of control.

 Use a clock or a watch to do this test a few times a day.
 Acquire a habit of constantly checking whether you’re dreaming.
 If you keep doing this long enough in real life, you’ll eventually start doing it in your dreams too.
 That’s when the realization happens and the lucid dreaming starts.

 Something similar to the clock happens with finely printed pieces of text.

-It’s the same gist: Find something to read on a piece of paper, then look away for an instant and back at it again.
-If it changes, you’re in a dream.
+It’s the same idea: Find something to read on a piece of paper or screen.
+Then ask yourself if you're dreaming.
+If the text changes, you’re in a dream.

 You can incorporate this as your only method of dream checking instead of the clock or you can use them both.
-Whatever you prefer is the best.
+Whichever you prefer is the best.